Venu419/Naive-Bayes/README.md

 > Can we classify a blog post into its correct topic using machine learning and natural language processing?

-We aim to build a simple and effective text classifier using the **Multinomial Naive Bayes** algorithm.
+I aim to build a simple and effective text classifier using the **Multinomial Naive Bayes** algorithm.

 ---